 Kleinmond, South Africa

-Small-scale fishing in South Africa has been characterized by a system in which individual fishers are at the mercy of supply-chain middlemen and have no control over the prices they receive for their diminishing catches.
-To improve their incomes, fishers expanded their efforts, putting increased pressure on the area’s already overexploited marine resources, which include west coast rock lobster and line-caught fish species.
+Small-scale fishing in South Africa historically was characterized by a system in which individual fishers were at the mercy of supply-chain middlemen and had no control over the prices they received for their diminishing catches.
+To improve their incomes, fishers expanded their efforts, therefore increasing pressure on the area’s already overexploited marine resources, which include west coast rock lobster and line-caught fish species.

 Policy reform creates opportunities to build local markets & strengthen sustainability